Dhole/dhole.github.io/content/post/gameboy_serial_2.md

     - Query status for any error
 - Send data with empty payload
 - Print
-- Loop until the GameBoy printer is no longer busy:
+- Loop until the Game Boy printer is no longer busy:
     - Query status

-If a Send data with empty payload is not sent after the tile data has been sent and before the Print command, the GameBoy Printer will not print and instead return an error!
+If a Send data with empty payload is not sent after the tile data has been sent and before the Print command, the Game Boy Printer will not print and instead return an error!

 # Implementation

 ## NUCLEO-F411RE side

 The connection of the Game Link Cable to the NUCLEO will be the same as in the first part of the project.
-The GPIO setup will be the same except for the `SIN` pin, which will be configured as output (so that we can reply to the GameBoy simulating a GameBoy Printer).
+The GPIO setup will be the same except for the `SIN` pin, which will be configured as output (so that we can reply to the Game Boy simulating a Game Boy Printer).
 Unlike in the first part, we setup the interrupt to trigger both then the `SCK` signal goes low (to output the sending bit) and when the `SCK` signal goes high (to read the receiving bit).

 {{< highlight C >}}
 static void